 These and other examples of broader well-being indicators provide evidence of growing interest in broader measures of well-being, but all suffer from their use of a priori weights on their various components.
 Since the levels and rates of growth of the resulting well-being indicators are usually heavily dependent on the choice of weights, the resulting indicators necessarily reflect the preferences of the designer of the index.
 Direct measures of subjective well-being offer a way out of this box, since they can be used to provide direct citizen-based measures of well-being that can in turn be used to estimate weights to be attached to candidate explanatory variables.
+Such indices can then be constructed subjective well-being.
+However, subjective well-being research has apparently been used to inform some of the choices of weights (e.g. on inflation and unemployment) in the sub-indicators.

-Such indices can then be constructed when the component variables are more easily, frequently, or precisely measured than the directly assessed well-being.
-The ability of subjective well-being measures to deliver on this possibility depends on much broader and more systematic collection of subjective well-being data, ideally in a range of surveys that collectively provide appropriate measures of the economic and social life circumstances of the respondents and of the communities in which they live.
+when the component variables are more easily, frequently, or precisely measured than the directly-assessed well-being.
+The ability of subjective well-being measures to deliver on this possibility depends on much broader and systematic collection of subjective well-being data, ideally in a range of surveys that collectively provide appropriate measures of the economic and social life circumstances of the respondents, and of the communities in which they live.

-Most of the discussion about the need for SWB measures relates to life evaluations, since they have greater claims to be direct measures of overall well-being, and the latter are increasingly used as an announced goal for public policy.
-If these measures are sufficiently reliable, they can be averaged across individuals to provide summary measures of the perceived quality of life in neighbourhoods, cities, regions, and countries and across population subgroups.
+Most of the discussion about the need for SWB measures relates to life evaluations, since they have greater claims to be direct measures of overall well-being, and the latter is increasingly used as an announced goal for public policy.
+If these measures are sufficiently reliable, they can be averaged across individuals to provide summary measures of the perceived quality of life in neighbourhoods, cities, regions and countries, and across population sub-groups.
 Where these average measures are already collected and published, they attract considerable interest, especially among the general public.
 Changing the balance of what is measured and reported on a regular basis is likely in turn to change the nature of policy thinking among both policy-makers and those living with the policy results.

 Creation of a new and somewhat appealing measure of overall well-being creates opportunities and risks for policy-makers.
-On the risk side, these new measures create demands for explanations of movements (even if such movements are within normal statistical variations) and of divergent levels of well-being among segments of the population, followed by a demand for policies designed to make life better.
-On the opportunity side, the measures offer the possibility of improved understanding of what makes for better lives and of clearer insights into the links between policies and SWB.
+On the risk side, these new measures create demands for explanations of movements (even if such movements are within normal statistical variations), and of divergent levels of well-being among segments of the population, followed by a demand for policies designed to make life better.
+On the opportunity side, the measures offer the possibility of improved understanding of what makes for better lives, and clearer insights into the links between policies and SWB.

 An analogy can be drawn with the development in the middle of the last century of national accounts of income and expenditure.
-These accounts did not come with explanations of the causal linkages or prescriptions for creating stability and growth.
-Instead, they were seen then, and are still seen, as providing a necessary base on which a greater understanding of the macro-economy could be built, with the hope that this enlarged understanding would permit better policies.
+These accounts did not come with explanations of the causal linkages, or prescriptions for creating stability and growth.
+They were instead seen then, and are still seen, as providing a necessary base on which a greater understanding of the macro-economy could be built, with the hope that this enlarged understanding would permit better policies.

-5. Using subjective well-being data for international comparisons
+Using subjective well-being data for international comparisons